-To add files to the list, click the Green + button, which opens the "Select Files" window.
-Then navigate your way to the file you want to add, click the desired file, and then click the Add button.
+To add files to the list, click the + button.
+This button will open the "Select Files" window.
+Navigate to the file you want to add, click the desired file, then click the Add button.
 Repeat this process for each file until all desired files have been added.